 Key Takeaways

-- Go to the hospital immediately if you lose consciousness, have severe pain, difficulty breathing, or visible injuries.
+- Seek emergency care immediately if you experience loss of consciousness, severe pain, difficulty breathing, or visible injuries after a car accident.

-- Watch for delayed symptoms such as nausea, numbness, tingling, confusion, or memory problems — these may signal serious hidden injuries.
+- Delayed symptoms such as nausea, numbness, confusion, or memory problems may signal hidden internal injuries that can escalate rapidly without treatment.

 What Immediate Symptoms Should You Watch for After a Car Accident?